9 Reasons Why People Quit Running And How Not To

 Days can be really short and lives can be awfully busy.
 Why would we then create more load by running around in cold and dark?
 I won’t even have time to watch a film in the evening!?
 Surely, I MUST watch a film in the evening, my life would be incomplete if I didn’t.

 When I knew I’d have a busy day ahead, I ran before dawn.
 Even in the winter.
 Is that normal?
 Well, it worked for me.
-All I had to do was squeeze 30 minutes of running into my busy day.
+All I had to do was squeeze 30 minutes of running into my busy day, no excuses.
 I then learned to run during lunch break at work or right after work.

 If you are marathon training it is very likely that it will dominate your life, it will consume a lot of your time.
 However, a regular 30 minute run, only three times per week is not that difficult to accommodate.
 Think of benefits and you’ll find time.